 In so many schools and districts, our schedules don’t include a science and social studies block.
 For many of us, that means we integrate science standards and content into our ELA and Math blocks.
-This is true for our classroom.
-Our science and social studies curriculum are our research projects that address our standards.
-BUT, what we don’t want to leave out is the hands-on science lessons.
+In the past, this was true for our classroom, but this year, we have a dedicated 45-minute science and social studies block.
+Our science and social studies curriculum is our research projects that address our standards.
+But, we don’t want to leave out the hands-on science lessons.

 Hands-on science lessons are when we bring the science standards and content to life.
 This is when we make the abstract ideas of science into concrete, real experiences that our kids need and crave.

 In our classroom, we do a hands-on science experiment every week.
 We call this Mad Science.
-Depending on our schedule each year, we do these on Thursday or Friday.
-Hence the name Mad Science Thursday or Mad Science Friday.
-There are 3 reasons for Mad Science in the classroom:
+We do these on Thursday or Friday, depending on our schedule each year.
+Hence, the name Mad Science Thursday or Mad Science Friday.
+Most of our experiments can be done in 30 minutes or less!
+There are three reasons for Mad Science in the classroom:

 - hands-on experiments to build science content knowledge